Kuala Lumpur: 20th century–present

 Kuala Lumpur expanded considerably in the 20th century.
 It was 0.65 km2 in 1895, but was extended to encompass 20 km2 in 1903, and to 52 km2 by 1924.
 By the time it became a municipality in 1948 it had expanded to 93 km2, and then to 243 km2 in 1974 as a Federal Territory.

 Until 1974, Kuala Lumpur was one of the seven districts of Selangor (six before 1960).
-The Kuala Lumpur district comprises eight (later nine) mukims – Sungai Buloh, Batu, Petaling, Ampang, Ulu Klang, Kuala Lumpur (city and suburban), Setapak and (since 1953) Petaling Jaya.
+The Kuala Lumpur district comprises eight (later nine) mukims – Sungai Buloh, Batu, Petaling, Ampang, Ulu Klang, Kuala Lumpur (city and suburbs), Setapak and (since 1953) Petaling Jaya.

 The development of a rubber industry in Selangor fuelled by the demand for car tyres in the early 20th century led to a boom, and the population of Kuala Lumpur increased from 30,000 in 1900 to 80,000 in 1920.
 The commercial activities of Kuala Lumpur had been run to a large extent by Chinese businessmen such as Loke Yew, who was then the richest and most influential Chinese in Kuala Lumpur.
 The growth of the rubber industry led to an influx of foreign capital and planters, with new companies and industries becoming established in Kuala Lumpur, and other companies previously based elsewhere also found a presence here.